raineorshine/npm-check-updates/.github/CONTRIBUTING.md

 ## Adding a new CLI or module option

 All of ncu's options are generated from [/src/cli-options.ts](https://github.com/raineorshine/npm-check-updates/blob/main/src/cli-options.ts).
-You can add a new option to this file and then run `npm run build` to automatically generate README, CLI help text, and Typescript definitions.
+You can add a new option to this file and then run `npm run build` to automatically generate README, CLI help text, and TypeScript definitions.